ggxchain/documentation/src/sydney-testnet/sydney-validator-program.md

 ## Validator Incentives

 * **Rewards** - Validators in the Sydney network have the opportunity to earn rewards in the form of GGXT tokens.
-By staking and participating in the consensus mechanism, validators can receive regular rewards for their contribution to securing and maintaining the network. _\[tokenomics parameters here]_
+By staking and participating in the consensus mechanism, validators can receive regular rewards for their contribution to securing and maintaining the network.
 * **Governance and Influence** - Validators play a vital role in the decentralized governance of the Sydney network.
 They have the power to vote on proposals and influence the direction of the network's development and upgrades.
 Participating as a validator allows individuals and organizations to have a say in the decision-making process and contribute to shaping the future of the network.
 * **Community and Collaboration** - Participating as a validator provides an opportunity to engage with like-minded individuals and collaborate on projects and initiatives related to the Sydney network.
 It allows for knowledge sharing, networking, and building relationships with others in the blockchain and cryptocurrency space.
 * **Learning and Technical Experience** - Operating a validator node in the Sydney network requires technical knowledge and infrastructure setup.
 Participating as a validator can be a learning experience, allowing individuals and organizations to deepen their understanding of blockchain technology, consensus mechanisms, and network operations.